Shwai-He/Shwai-He.github.io/_pages/about.md

 ---

 <p class="bio-paragraph">
-I am a Ph.D. candidate in Computer Science at the University of Maryland, College Park, advised by <a href="https://www.ang-li.com/" target="_blank">Prof. Ang Li</a>.
+I am a Ph.D. candidate in Computer Science at the <a href="https://www.cs.umd.edu/" target="_blank">University of Maryland, College Park</a>, advised by <a href="https://www.ang-li.com/" target="_blank">Prof. Ang Li</a>.
 I am currently a Student Researcher at <a href="https://seed.bytedance.com/en/" target="_blank">ByteDance Seed</a> and previously worked at Tencent AI Lab and JD Explore Academy, where I focused on efficient model training and large-scale natural language systems.
 </p>

 <p class="bio-paragraph">